 We already discussed what the Recruitment Process is.
 Now it’s time to talk about Internal Recruitment.
 The term ‘Internal Recruitment’ refers to the process of identifying and attracting candidates to another position within the same organization.

-Instead of opening the position to the public and attracting random candidates some companies may choose to advertise the vacancy internally and only allow members of the staff to apply.
+Instead of opening the position to the public and attracting random candidates, the human resources department of some companies may choose to advertise the vacancy internally and only allow members of the staff to apply.

 Internal recruitment also refers to a strategy mostly big corporations use to advertise their jobs internally.
 Due to the size of these companies, these job openings would otherwise go unnoticed by employees in other departments.

 A while ago I worked at a large multi-national company that had a very effective internal recruitment process.
 Due to the fact that they had thousands of employees working at hundreds of departments all over the world, they had a board where job openings were posted internally and candidates could apply with their own company IDs.